 I’ve wanted to visit Brussels for over twenty years!
 Imagine that!
 Ever since l discovered the Muscles from Brussels, also known as Jean Claude Van Damme :-).
 Who can forget him in classics like Lionheart and Bloodsport, among others.
 I appreciate all my golden oldies B action movie stars.
 Anyhow, I’m not sure why it took me so long to get there.

-We spent the past week visiting Brussels, Ghent and Bruges.
-This post will on some of the sights we enjoyed in Brussels.
+We spent time visiting Brussels, Ghent and Bruges.
+This post will reveal what we consider Brussels top highlights that should be considered on your visit.
 In my opinion, Brussels, and in fact Belgium, really is the melting pot of Europe.
 From what l saw, everybody coexisted well.
 You saw people of all colors, age, etc. all just going about their business..together.
 It was refreshing to see kids, Christians, and devout Muslims giggling together on the Metro, which by the way runs like clockwork.

 I booked our tickets to Belgium shortly after the terrorist attacks in Paris and the foiled terrorist attack in Belgium.
 I choose not to live my life in fear.
 Seeing Brussels made me understand why the E.U council and NATO are headquartered there.
 It’s a true representation of the diversity in the world.
 I like it.

 BRUSSELS TOP HIGHLIGHTS:

 We stayed at an airbnb flat close to the Central Station, and it was quite convenient for getting around the city.
 It was a quick 20 minute ride from the airport, and was a nice walk to the Cathedral and the Grand Palace.
 We loved it and have no problems recommending it to others as a great place to stay in Brussels if you prefer private lodging.

 We went to visit the Atomium.
 We didn’t do the tour, I did not want to shell out €11 per person to ride up for 3 reasons,